intrd/bitcoin-tofybot/README.md

 ```
 ## Usage

-1. Create empty dirs, LOGS, TMP
-2. Request DATA dir content..
+1. Request w/ developers the secret.ini (it contains you serial number)
-3. Review config.ini, and..
+2. Review config.ini, and..

 ```
 $ ./run.sh
 ```

-That's all, <br/>
-Script this 4 your needs and respect the CC license.